Surgical Procedures: Surgery and Staging for Kaposi Sarcoma

 What is recovery like?

-Recovery from Kaposi sarcoma surgery will depend on the extent of the procedure you had.
+Recovery from Kaposi sarcoma surgery depends on the extent of the procedure you had.
 You will be taught how to care for any surgical incisions and will be given instructions before leaving the hospital or surgical center.

-Your medical team will discuss with you the medications you will be taking and will also talk with you about changes to your activity level, depending on the surgery you had.
+Your provider will talk with you about the medications you will be taking and any changes to your activity level, depending on the surgery you had.

 How can I care for myself?